HypothyroidismAutoimmune thyroiditis; Hashimoto's thyroiditis

 A test for antithyroid antibodies may be ordered if your provider suspects your hypothyroidism is due to the autoimmune condition Hashimoto thyroiditis.
 This test usually checks for thyroid peroxidase (TPO) antibody.
 An alternate test checks for thyroglobulin antibodies.

-High levels of these antibodies indicate that the immune system is attacking the thyroid and interfering with its function.
+High levels of these antibodies indicate that the immune system is attacking the thyroid and may interfere with its function.
 If your test results show high levels of antithyroid antibodies, but your TSH and T4 levels are within normal limits, your provider will probably delay treatment until your thyroid function levels indicate an underactive thyroid.
+Many people with positive thyroid antibodies never develop overt hypothyroidism.

 Other Blood Tests